10 Best Insurance Options for Electricians

 Top 10 Insurance Options for Electricians

-There are many excellent insurance options for electricians including general liability insurance.
-Equipment breakdown insurance, installation floaters, and more.
-Let’s take a minute to look over each one to better understand how it can protect you and your business.
+There are many excellent insurance options for electricians, including general liability insurance, equipment breakdown insurance, installation floaters, and more.
+Let’s take a minute to review each one to better understand how it can protect you and your business.

 General Liability Insurance

-Perhaps the best, most all-inclusive insurance type for any business type–including electricians–is general liablity insurance.
-This policy provides a base layer of protection that can serve as the foundation for the rest of your insurance policies.
+General liability insurance is the best, all-inclusive insurance type for any business, including electricians.
+This policy provides a base layer of protection that can be the foundation for your insurance policies.
 It covers property damage, accidental bodily injuries, medical bills, settlements, and legal defenses.

 Commercial Property Insurance

-If your electrician business has a physical location or any valuable equipment, commercial property insurance is a must-have.
-This policy will offset costs relating to damage to your business’s location or equipment whether you own it outright or lease it.
+Commercial property insurance is a must-have if your electrician business has a physical location or any valuable equipment.
+This policy will offset costs relating to damage to your business’s location or equipment, whether you own or lease it outright.

 Business Interruption Insurance

-Life happens, and sometimes that may mean you will need to close your business temporarily.
+Life happens, and sometimes, that may mean you must close your business temporarily.
 And whether you need to close it because of damage to the property, illness, theft, or any number of other scenarios, business interruption insurance can help by helping you recoup some lost earnings or helping you find a new location.

 Worker’s Compensation Insurance

-If you have employees, workers comp is a vital insurance type for your business–and not just because it’s legally required in most places.
-Workers’ comp can help offset costs if any of your covered employees are injured or become ill on the job.
-The policy will step in to cover medical bills, disability benefits if applicable, and a percentage of lost wages.
+If you have employees, workers comp is a vital insurance type for your business–not just because it’s legally required in most places.
+Workers’ comp can help offset costs if your covered employees are injured or become ill on the job.
+The policy will cover medical bills, disability benefits if applicable, and a percentage of lost wages.

 Commercial Auto Insurance

-Many electricians rely on vans or other commercial vehicles to transport both their equipment from location to location and their employees to various job sites.
-And sometimes, these vehicles can break down, get into accidents, or be stolen.
+Many electricians rely on vans or other commercial vehicles to transport their equipment from location to location and their employees to various job sites.
+Sometimes, these vehicles break down, get into accidents, or are stolen.

-If this happens, commercial auto insurance can step in to cover bodily injuries to individuals hurt in an accident caused by you or your employees, property damage caused accidentally, medical payments, collision damage, and some other potential damages.
+If this happens, commercial auto insurance can cover bodily injuries to individuals hurt in an accident caused by you or your employees, property damage caused accidentally, medical payments, collision damage, and other potential damages.

 Equipment Breakdown Insurance

-Electricians can have some pretty expensive equipment for their work–equipment that can be incredibly costly to replace if it is damaged.
-Equipment breakdown insurance can help you here by covering not only the cost to repair or replace your equipment but also to cover any time and labor involved in the repair or replacement.
+Electricians can have some pretty expensive equipment for their work–equipment that can be incredibly costly to replace if damaged.
+Equipment breakdown insurance can help you here by covering the cost to repair or replace your equipment and any time and labor involved in the repair or replacement.

-Note that this insurance will not apply to equipment that breaks down as a result of normal wear-and-tear activity.
+Note that this insurance will not apply to equipment that breaks down due to regular wear-and-tear activity.

 Contractor’s Tools and Equipment Insurance

 While this insurance type may sound similar to equipment breakdown insurance, it works to cover you in separate circumstances.
-Contractor’s tools and equipment insurance may not be able to cover your equipment if it simply breaks down, but if it’s lost, stolen, or damaged, this insurance policy can step in to offset costs.
+The contractor’s tools and equipment insurance may not be able to cover your equipment if it breaks down, but if it’s lost, stolen, or damaged, this insurance policy can step in to offset costs.

-As with equipment breakdown insurance, there are some limitations with this policy type, including restrictions on how old a piece of equipment must be before it loses all coverage.
+As with equipment breakdown insurance, this policy type has some limitations, including restrictions on how old a piece of equipment must be before it loses all coverage.

 Errors and Omissions Insurance